RobinNicolai97/SharedTask5/README.md

 ## Purporse
 In our library, we work hard to make sure that bad words don't show up in places they shouldn't.
 So we make a system baseline meant for use in text generrators.
 And We found a text about bad words "badwords.txt" which can help us to fliter results from "tsd_train.csv".
 ## Install
-This project uses python3.8 and nltk library.
+This project uses python 3.8 and nltk library.
 Go check them out if you have them locally installed.
 ```
 sudo pip install -U nltk
 ```